Using Symbolism in Short Videos: Boost Engagement & Retention

 Every second counts, and symbols need to pack a punch quickly.

-Ensuring that the symbol aligns with the story’s core message is essential too.
+Ensuring that the symbol aligns with the story’s core message is essential, too.

 Otherwise, it feels out of place and can disengage the audience.